Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 The result is something akin to what you might have used Cisco’s Private VLANs for in the past – each End Point uses the same default gateway IP address, but only End Points in the same EPG can communicate freely.

 For our configuration model I won’t make it as sophisticated as the diagram.
-I will simply start by configuring an AP with two EPGs.
+I will simply start by configuring an AP with two EPGs in our existing RedNectar tenant.

 Note the naming used for the EPGs.
 It is no accident that they closely relate to the BDs that they are linked to.
-It is possible to have multiple EPGs linked to a single BD (as in the example above), but unless you are specifically attempting fine grained separation, I wouldn’t recommend having more than one EPG linked to a BD.
+It is possible to have multiple EPGs linked to a single BD (as in the example at the top of this post), but unless you are specifically attempting fine grained separation, I wouldn’t recommend having more than one EPG linked to a BD.
+This is sometimes referred to a Network Centric design.

 The EPG is the atomic unit for applying policy.
 All devices in the same EPG therefore have unrestricted access to each other, but for traffic to travel between EPGs there will need to be a Contract.